Natural Dis-tinction Un-natural Selection: Background

 British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs, and dramatic fashion shows.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
 He learned tailoring as an apprentice on Savile Row, and dressmaking as head designer at French fashion house Givenchy.
-(Note: From 1996 to October 2001, McQueen was simultaneously head designer at Givenchy and at his own label.)
+(Note: From October 1996 to October 2001, McQueen was simultaneously head designer at Givenchy and at his own label.)
 Although he worked in ready-to-wear – clothing produced for retail sale – his showpiece designs featured a degree of craftsmanship that verged on haute couture.

 McQueen's personal fixations had a strong influence on his work.
 He incorporated his love of animals and the environment throughout his career by using organic materials and making visual references to nature.
 He was fascinated with taxidermy, and owned several pieces, including stuffed alligator heads and a whole polar bear.
 Preserved animals and animal parts had appeared in many previous collections: It's a Jungle Out There (Autumn/Winter 1997) had jackets with horns and crocodile heads, while Voss (Spring/Summer 2001) featured a dress made with taxidermied hawks positioned as though attacking the model.

 In the final years of his career, McQueen became increasingly concerned about human activity damaging the natural world.
 He felt that humans were beginning to overpower nature and were "in danger of killing the planet through greed", which would lead to the extinction of life on earth.
 Variations on these ideas formed the basis for his last three completed collections.